ob-d/TRUE.Name.Of.God/T.md

         its own final structure
         due to the electron
         arrangement their in
-        Remember the Moleculs
+        Remember the molecul
-        woud see EACH other
+        would see EACH other
         and give the Hand
         Example:
-        Quarz
+        Quartz
           hexagonal
         Salt
-          qubic
+          cubic
         Water Snowflake
           hexagonal
         THUS somehow tell I U I